vim-ruby/vim-ruby/README.markdown

 ## Vim-ruby

 This project contains Vim's runtime files for ruby support.
-This includes syntax highlighting, indentation, omnicompletion and various useful tools and mappings.
+This includes syntax highlighting, indentation, omnicompletion, and various useful tools and mappings.

 ## Installation